berrberr/streamkeys/README.md

 - `grunt lint`: Lints `code/*`

-- `grunt rel-test`: Everything in `rel` and then runs the test suite

 ## Info

 This extension works by sending click events to the elements that control the music player.
 Each music site has an associated controller which contains the css selectors for the play/pause/next/previous/mute buttons (where available).
 In addition there is a [`BaseController`][0] module which contains common functions that are shared across all controllers.